ghostkiller967/Stenitor/README.md

 }
 ```

 I recommend not changing anything,
 this will be the main form which you can modify with your plugin.

 If you were to go into the source code and changing the main form,
 it will result in most likely a crash when you export your plugin.

 The "main" variable will update every 100 milliseconds.

 `main.ApplicationPath` will return the path Stenitor is located in.

 `main.CurrentLanguage` will return the current set programming language.

 `main.GetMonaco(<Tab Index>)` will return the monaco box of the specified tab.
-`<Tab Index>`: which tab you want to get the box from
+`<Tab Index>`: which tab you want to get the box from.

 `main.AddTab(<Content>, <Title>, <Path>)` will add a tab to the tab control.
-`<Content>`: the content the monaco box contains after creation
+`<Content>`: the content the monaco box contains after creation.
-`<Title>`: the text of the tab item
+`<Title>`: the text of the tab item.
-`<Path>`: only used for python to know what file to execute
+`<Path>`: only used for python to know what file to execute.

 `main.GetText(<Tab Index>)` gets the text of the monaco box of the tab.
-`<Tab Index>`: the index of what tab you want
+`<Tab Index>`: the index of what tab you want.

 `main.Run()` runs the script of the selected tab if its runnable.